ro-hit81/PLUS_softwaredev_2024_material/README.md

 This is the edit from the readme-edits for demonstration.

-- adding a new file
+- adding a new file, by Gernot